Hammarn/1MB335/Lab2.md

 ```

 ### for
-The for loop is used for iterating over items in a list, dict or anything else that can be iterated over,
+The for loop is used for iterating over items in a list, dict, or anything else that can be iterated over,
 consider the following example code:

 ```